oleander/TDA183/week1.md

 This shows that all values are already in our table no matter what rational number we assign n thus proving that all rational numbers are enumerable.

-## 3.A

-A C program can be represented as a list of binary values, which in it self is a list of numbers.
-Which means that've a set of all functions from C programs -> N. By definition any set that injects into N is countable, thus showing that all C programs are enumerable.

-## 3.B
+## 3

-We need to show that not all functions can be expressed as programs by disproving N -> programs.
-Again, all programs is a subset of N, and N -> N is not enumerable, which means that N -> programs isn't eather.
-We know this as there will be more missing values in our table when using the diagonalization argument on N -> programs as all programs are a subset of all numbers.
-Proving that N -> N is not enumerable can be done using the diagonalization argument. dia(i) + 1 will not be part of the set f_i(n) for all n in N and for all i in N.
+While having “a subset of an enumerable set is enumerable” in mind the following should be true:
+Programs are stored in the computer as a text string, each character having its ascii code.
+We can look at this string as a binary number.
+So each program can be seen as a number, hence the set of all programs can be seen as a subset of all natural numbers.
+Hence it must be enumerable.

+The set N -> N is not countable.
+If it were, we could find an enumeration f1, f2, …, of all its elements.
+But then the function defined by diag(i) = fi(i) + 1 cannot be in the set, since if it were, we must have that diag = fj, for some number j.
+But this is impossible, since diag(j) != fj(j).
+This diagonalization argument shows that there are more functions in N -> N than programs taking a natural number to a natural number.